Neuroprobe: Evaluating Intracranial Brain Responses to Naturalistic Stimuli: Results

 \paragraph{Spatio-Temporal analysis} We do a deep dive on the sentence-onset feature (\Cref{fig:spatial_time}), investigating the time course of sentence onset decodability across brain areas.
 We found that right at the beginning of the sentence onset, it is most decodable in the temporal lobe ($\text{AUROC}=0.61$ at $t=0$ in the transverse temporal), but decodability spreads to the orbitofrontal cortex as time progresses ($\text{AUROC}=0.51$ at $t=0.0$ and $\text{AUROC}=0.54$ at $t=0.5$).
 We repeated this analysis for every task, generating maps of sensory processing: see Supplementary~\Cref{fig:time_course_all_features_pt1} and Supplementary~\Cref{fig:time_course_all_features_pt2}.

-\paragraph{Comparison of basic decoding methods on Neuroprobe} To show the utility of the Neuroprobe as a benchmark, we establish baselines and evaluate frontier models.
-The models we benchmark span the range of simple classifiers to large, pretrained models.
+\paragraph{Comparison of decoding methods on Neuroprobe} To show the utility of the Neuroprobe as a benchmark, we report evaluation on frontier models and establish a few basic baselines.
+The models we benchmark span the range of simple classifiers, such as linear regression, to large, pretrained transformer models.

+A breakdown of model performances by task can be seen in \Cref{performance_baseline}.
+We report results for regression on single-channel BrainBERT \citep{wangBrainBERTSelfsupervisedRepresentation2023a} inputs as well as the pretrained PopulationTransformer \citep{chauPopulationTransformerLearning2024a}, a pretrained transformer for encoding arbitrary sets of electrode activities.
+We also show results for DIVER-1 \citep{han2025diver}, an sEEG/EEG foundation model that achieves the best overall performance ($0.678 \pm 0.01$) AUROC on the Within-Session split.

-The baselines include three linear regression models, which take as input either the raw voltage time-series inputs, spectrogram of the signal generated using the short-time Fourier transform (spectrogram), or the spectrogram of the Laplacian re-referenced inputs.
+We also run a number of other baselines, including three linear regression models, which take as input either the raw voltage time-series inputs, spectrogram of the signal generated using the short-time Fourier transform (spectrogram), or the spectrogram of the Laplacian re-referenced inputs.
 We performed hyperparameter sweeps to determine the optimal spectrogram parameters, including number of data samples per STFT segment, percentage of overlap between consecutive segments, as well as the frequency range to keep; see Supplementary~Figure~\ref{fig:stft_sweep_1} and Supplementary~Figure~\ref{fig:stft_sweep_2}).
 All inputs are given as a population, i.e., the data from all electrodes across all time samples is provided as input, concatenated.

-We also decode using off-the-shelf representations from pretrained models, training a regression on single-channel BrainBERT \citep{wangBrainBERTSelfsupervisedRepresentation2023a} inputs as well as the pretrained PopulationTransformer \citep{chauPopulationTransformerLearning2024a}, a pretrained transformer for encoding arbitrary sets of electrode activities.
+These inputs are also used for a multi-layer perceptron (MLP), and convolutional neural net (CNN) baseline.
+The convolutional neural net is the strongest of these baselines, achieving ($0.669 \pm 0.005$) AUROC and, depending on task, achieves stronger performance than some larger models.
 More details on the models available in Supplementary~\Cref{app:models_benchmarked}.

-Perhaps surprisingly, we found that linear decoding on spectrogram inputs with Laplacian-rereferencing is a very strong baseline (see Supplementary~\Cref{fig:train_test_splits}), achieving the best overall performance on the within-session ($0.660\pm 0.005$), cross session ($0.648 \pm 0.004$), and cross-subject split ($0.539 \pm 0.004$).
-This shows the importance of optimizing the spectrogram parameters.
-In comparison, linear decoding on raw voltage achieves ($0.510 \pm 0.001$) on the cross-subject split, while BrainBERT improves slightly over this ($0.522\pm 0.002$).
-In general, the aggregated BrainBERT representations result in the next best decoding: $0.586\pm 0.004$ on within-session and $0.581 \pm 0.004$ on cross-session.
-Meanwhile, PopT achieves $0.545 \pm 0.006$ and $0.566\pm 0.004$ on both splits respectively.

-Finally, for the cross-session split, a breakdown by task can be seen in \Cref{performance_baseline}.
-The PopulationTransformer, despite being pretrained, underperforms on many tasks, but achieves good performance on the Sentence Onset and Speech vs. Non-speech tasks.